DCinside: As an alternative mass media

-Conservatism and misogyny
+Politics

 In the early 2000s, the site was described to be quite progressive, but starting in 2009, conservative users began to speak out and take the lead.
 Kim Yu-sik, the founder of DC, explained, “In the past, online sites were mainly progressive domains, but after the mad cow disease incident, the sinking of the Cheonan warship and the shelling of Yeonpyeong Island in 2010, communities that voiced conservative opinions began to grow."
 However, with the creation of Ilbe Storage, far-right users began to leave, making it hard to specify its political leanings.

-Because there are so many galleries and each gallery has different history and major themes, there are also left-wing and neutral galleries, so it is hard to say that there is a representative specific political tendency of all DC Inside galleries.
+Because there are so many galleries and each gallery has a different history and major themes, there are also left-wing and neutral galleries, so it is hard to say that there is a representative specific political tendency of all DC Inside galleries.

 Some galleries were also accused of misogyny, and the Baseball gallery has been called out for insults against women and controversial views on today's equality and for its "secondary abuse" toward high school teachers reporting sexual assaults.